Aliases for MAGT1 Gene

 Previous GeneCards Identifiers for MAGT1 Gene

-This gene encodes a magnesium cation transporter protein that localizes to the cell membrane.
+This gene encodes a ubiquitously expressed magnesium cation transporter protein that localizes to the cell membrane.
 This protein also associates with N-oligosaccharyl transferase and therefore may have a role in N-glycosylation.
-Mutations in this gene cause mental retardation X-linked type 95 (MRX95).
-This gene may have multiple in-frame translation initiation sites, one of which would encode a shorter protein with an N-terminus containing a signal peptide at amino acids 1-29. [provided by RefSeq, Jan 2010]
+Mutations in this gene cause a form of X-linked intellectual disability (XLID).
+This gene may have multiple in-frame translation initiation sites, one of which would encode a shorter protein with an N-terminus containing a signal peptide at amino acids 1-29. [provided by RefSeq, Jul 2017]

 GeneCards Summary for MAGT1 Gene

 MAGT1 (Magnesium Transporter 1) is a Protein Coding gene.
-Diseases associated with MAGT1 include Immunodeficiency, X-Linked, With Magnesium Defect, Epstein-Barr Virus Infection And Neoplasia and X-Linked Magnesium Deficiency With Epstein-Barr Virus Infection And Neoplasia.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Innate Immune System.
-GO annotations related to this gene include magnesium ion transmembrane transporter activity.
+Diseases associated with MAGT1 include Immunodeficiency, X-Linked, With Magnesium Defect, Epstein-Barr Virus Infection, And Neoplasia and Congenital Disorder Of Glycosylation, Type Icc.
+Among its related pathways are Innate Immune System and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include magnesium ion transmembrane transporter activity.
 An important paralog of this gene is TUSC3.

 Acts as accessory component of the N-oligosaccharyl transferase (OST) complex which catalyzes the transfer of a high mannose oligosaccharide from a lipid-linked oligosaccharide donor to an asparagine residue within an Asn-X-Ser/Thr consensus motif in nascent polypeptide chains.
 Involved in N-glycosylation of STT3B-dependent substrates.
 Specifically required for the glycosylation of a subset of acceptor sites that are near cysteine residues; in this function seems to act redundantly with TUSC3.
 In its oxidized form proposed to form transient mixed disulfides with a glycoprotein substrate to facilitate access of STT3B to the unmodified acceptor site.
 Has also oxidoreductase-independent functions in the STT3B-containing OST complex possibly involving substrate recognition.